keboola/connection-docs/components/extractors/database/postgresql/index.md

 INSERT INTO kbc.heartbeat (last_heartbeat) VALUES (NOW());
 ```

-The connector will then perform UPDATE query on that table in the selected interval.
-It is recommended to use UPDATE query to avoid table bloat.
+The connector will then perform an UPDATE query on that table in the selected interval.
+It is recommended that you use UPDATE query to avoid table bloat.

 **Enable the heartbeat signals:**